CapitalImpactGroup/website1/README.md

 Tried to use squarespace, and wix. had a nightmare of a time 0920/2021

 Looking for a hosting website trying to choose between AWS, and Netlify 09/20/2021

+  used AWS today... what a blast -09/22/21

 Search engine for the site seems like the best plugin would be algolia.